raspberrypilearning/interactive-animation/en/step_6.md

 ## User interaction

-In the Popping balloons project, when the user clicks on a balloon, it slightly increases in size and changes colour just a second before the balloon pops and dissappears.

-You now need to create the user interaction for your project with a new script beginning with `when this sprite clicked`{:class="block3events"}.
-What happens when the user clicks the sprite is going to be up to you.
+Now you're going to make your sprite do something `when this sprite clicked`{:class="block3events"}.
+Your sprite could play a sound or change the way it looks or both.
+It's up to you.

 --- task ---

-Look below at the program used in the **Yellow Balloon** sprite.
+Look below at the code used in the **Yellow Balloon** sprite.
 The `Looks`{:class="block3looks"} blocks have been highlighted.
-As before, read the program so you can understand what each `Looks`{:class="block3looks"} block does:
+As before, read the code so you can understand what each `Looks`{:class="block3looks"} block does:

 ```blocks3
 when this sprite clicked